Lost No More: The Importance of Microchipping Your Pet

 - Reuniting lost pets with owners.
 When a lost animal is brought into a shelter or animal hospital, one of the first orders of business is to scan the animal for a microchip.
 Using the number scanned from the chip, an owner’s contact information can be pulled from a database.
-According to the University of Ohio School of Veterinary Medicine, dogs and cats with microchips are 2.4 and 21.4 times as likely, respectively, to be reunited with their owners than ones without.
+According to the University of Ohio School of Veterinary Medicine, dogs and cats with microchips are 2.4 and 21.4 times more likely to be reunited with their owners than those without.

 - Alerting vets if a pet is stolen.
-This is essential in the event that a pet is stolen and sold to another owner.
+This is essential if a pet is stolen and sold to another owner.
 When the new owner brings the pet to an animal hospital, a microchip can alert the veterinarian that that animal belongs to someone else.
 The microchip acts as “proof of ownership.”

 - Reuniting owners and pets after a disaster.
 Identifying the many missing pets after a disaster, such as a hurricane, is much simpler and quicker when those pets are microchipped.

 - Tracking down horses in the case of a disease outbreak.
 Microchips are becoming mandatory for show horses and racehorses.
 The chip is scanned during an event.
-If a disease outbreak is associated with an animal registered at the event, the microchip information helps event staff get in touch with other horse owners to alert them of the outbreak.
+Suppose a disease outbreak is associated with an animal registered at the event.
+In that case, the microchip information helps event staff get in touch with other horse owners to alert them of the outbreak.

 Microchips are the Best Form of Identification

-Microchips are not the only way to identify pets and livestock, but other forms of identification don’t provide the same level of protection microchipping does.
+Microchips are not the only way to identify pets and livestock, but other forms of identification don’t provide the same level of protection as microchipping.
 These other methods include:

 - ID tags.
-ID tags are important for immediately identifying your pet, so they shouldn’t be discarded when your pet is microchipped.
-However, ID tags attached to collars can easily fall off or be removed and are thus not a foolproof method of identification.
+ID tags are essential for immediately identifying your pet, so they shouldn’t be discarded when your pet is microchipped.
+However, ID tags attached to collars can easily fall off or be removed and are thus not a foolproof identification method.